Thoughts on Life, Love, Politics, Hypocrisy and Coming Out in Mid-Life

 |The dishonest and disingenuous GOP Senator Chuck Grassley|

-A new Reuters/Ipsos poll indicates that of adults surveyed did not want Kavanaugh in the Supreme Court, up 6 points from a similar poll conducted a month earlier.
+A new Reuters/Ipsos poll indicates that 36 percent of adults surveyed did not want Kavanaugh in the Supreme Court, up 6 points from a similar poll conducted a month earlier.
 Only 31 percent of U.S. adults polled said they were in favor of Kavanaugh’s appointment.
 Hence, the desperation of Senate Republicans to quickly confirm Kavanaugh to the Supreme Court before more opposition and/or further damaging information comes out which could torpedoes his nomination completely.
 The problem these ethically and morally challenged Republicans face is that they need to be careful how they throw Kavanaugh's accuser of sexual misconduct under the bus.
 They find themselves forced to disingenuously pretend they want to hear her testimony even though it is the last thing that they want to see happen.
 Why the duplicity and disingenuous behavior?
 They fear the wrath of women voters in the midterm elections if they openly throw Christine Blasey Ford under the bus and side with her molester.
 Were the midterms not a mere 7 weeks away, these Republicans would simply ignore her and approve Kavanaugh.
 A piece in Vanity Far looks at the GOP's near transparent attempt to dish Christine Blasey Ford even as they pretend that they are doing otherwise.
 Here are excerpts:

 This is the ugliest situation imaginable,” a source close to Senate Republican leadership told Axios, referring to the disastrous derailment of Brett Kavanaugh’s Supreme Court nomination by Christine Blasey Ford, a university professor who says Kavanaugh attempted to rape her at a party in high school.
 Behind the scenes, the G.O.P. is beginning to sweat Kavanaugh’s confirmation, caught between the fraught politics of the #MeToo era and a Republican electorate that backed Donald Trump, in part because he promised to win them control of the highest court in the land.
 And so, leadership has been careful not to discount Ford, making every effort to appear amenable to her version of events.
 “We’ve offered Dr. Ford the opportunity to share her story with the committee, as her attorney said yesterday she was willing to do,” Judiciary Committee Chairman Chuck Grassley said in a statement published Tuesday.
 On Wednesday, he raised the stakes, saying in a subsequent statement that he had not heard from Ford’s lawyers, and that Ford was required to submit a full biography and prepared testimony to the Committee by Friday morning, “if she intends to testify on Monday.”At the same time, Republicans and the White House are seemingly doing everything in their power to undermine Ford, and create conditions that might persuade her that testifying isn’t worth the excruciating emotional toll.
 In a letter to the Judiciary Committee Tuesday night, Ford’s lawyers stated flatly that “a full investigation by law-enforcement officials will ensure that the crucial facts and witnesses in this matter are assessed in a nonpartisan manner, and that the committee is fully informed before conducting any hearing or making any decisions.”